Kind of Boring

 Canonical Work and Other Visible Things Meant to be Viewed as Architecture

 Kind of Boring looks at the origin of architectural ideas behind a work and the theoretical and practical consequences resulting from an architecture that prioritizes class politics through experimentation with formal practice.
 The book presents an alternative to contemporary architecture through a kind of work which embraces normalcy, and weird deviations from such, making a kind of architecture which explores basic form, anonymous history, and the effects of indifference and inattention to make the normal weird.

 Author: Paul Preissner

 Editor: Courtney Coffman

-Contributions: Jayne Kelley, Tim Kinsella, Alex Lehnerer, Walter Benn Michaels, and Li Tavor
+Contributions: Jayne Kelley, Tim Kinsella, Alex Lehnerer, Walter Benn Michaels, Li Tavor

 Graphic design: Joe Gilmore